darius/traitor/la-rouchefoucauld-maxims.md

 reasonable.

-10. There is in the human heart an endless engendering of passions, making the ruin of one near-always the endowment of another.
+10. There is in the human heart an endless engendering of passions, making the ruin of one near-always the foundation of another.

 11. The passions oft engender their opposites.
 Sometimes greed breeds extravagance, and extravagance greed; often we are firm by weakness,